SubhamTyagi/loco-hack/README.md

 Make sure all packages above are installed.
 For android phones use, To use this script :

+Connect you Android phone via usb cable start loco app when you see questions press l and enter

 ```bash
 $ git clone https://github.com/SubhamTyagi/loco-hack
 $ cd loco-hack